Libraries Improvement Plans 2019 - 2022

 In addition, we have allocated funding to enhance 5 smaller libraries: Alexandra Park, Muswell Hill, Coombes Croft, Stroud Green and Harringay, and Highgate.
 We plan to develop only 1 library in each area of the borough at a time, to ensure that the improvement works cause as little disruption to library services as possible.
 Find out more below.

 What has been done so far

-We are pleased to annouce that Coombes Croft Library reopened in October 2020, looking refreshed with new furniture, a wide range of new books and a great new children’s area.
+We are pleased to announce that Coombes Croft Library reopened in October 2020, looking refreshed with new furniture, a wide range of new books and a great new children’s area.

 Stroud Green and Harringay Library reopened in December 2021 with access to meeting rooms on the first floor via a newly installed lift, alongside essential internal and external maintenance work as well as new furniture.

-We also invest £500,000 in new IT across all Haringey libraries to improve digital facilities for residents.
+We are also investing £500,000 in new IT across all Haringey libraries to improve digital facilities for residents.
 The new facilities include interactive self-service terminals, card payment facilities and business intelligence tools for smarter stock buying.